mohubu/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home - changes the working directory to the user home directory 3-listfiles - Display current directory contents in a long format 4-listmorefiles - Display current directory contents, including hidden files (starting with .)using the long format.
+5-listfilesdigitonly - List current directory contents in long form, with user and group IDs displayed numerically and hidden files.